beast-dev/doc/tutorials/howtos/beast_analysing_beast_output.md

 {% include image.html file="treetracer15.png" prefix="/tutorials/howtos/" %}<br />

+The Fréchet correlation ESS here confirms what we saw for the continuous parameters in Tracer, i.e. that our analysis needs to run for a while longer to yield a sufficiently large number of independent samples from the posterior.

 ### The Compare Consensus panel

 Finally, we inspect the Compare Consensus panel where we find our two previously computed consensus trees.
 We select the two trees in order for the Group 1 (Consensus tree) and Group 2 (Consensus tree) respectively.